 How might the integrity of the lung and ability of immune cells to migrate to the site of infection affect the immune response to SARS-CoV-2?

 The adaptive immune response generally consists of humoral immunity, most prominently antibodies produced by B cells, and cellular immunity, including CD4+ and CD8+ T cells and NK cells.
 These cells are primed by antigen presentation from cells including dendritic cells, macrophages, and B cells.
-Because SARS-CoV-2 is a new virus, the world population has no pre-existing immunity to it, which is one of the reasons it has been so quick to spread.
 One study using serological methods found low to no detection of SARS-CoV-2 specific antibodies in samples banked prior to SARS-CoV-2 exposure with negligible cross-reactivity from other human coronaviruses, suggesting humans may be completely immunologically naive to SARS-CoV-2 prior to the emergence of COVID-19 (Amanat et al. Nature Medicine 2020).
 Once exposed, people can form a detectable humoral immune response to SARS-CoV-2.
 IgM antibodies to SARS-CoV-2 were found at a median of 12 days after illness onset and IgG after a median of 14 days; the timing of antibody production was not associated with disease severity, but higher antibody titer was associated with worse disease (Zhao et al., Clinical Infectious Diseases 2020).
 Antibody responses are often of low magnitude (Robbiani et al., 2020) and appear to lack durability (Long et al., 2020).
 Antibody somatic hypermutation levels are low in both mild and severe disease, and autopsy studies have revealed the absence of germinal centers in patients with severe disease (Kaneko et al. Cell 2020).
 These results may explain the lack of durability of antibody responses in severely ill patients.
-The presence of an antibody response that protects from reinfection has been established in animal models (Bao et al., BioRXiv preprint 2020), but not yet in humans.
-However, neutralizing human monoclonal antibodies have been cloned and could represent a future therapeutic.
-While preliminary reports indicate that convalescent plasma appears to positively influence outcomes (suggesting that antibodies might be protective) (Shen et al., JAMA, 2020; Duan et al., PNAS, 2020), these studies lack control data; the largest of these studies showed 8.9% vs 13.7% seven day mortality in patients treated with high titer vs low titer convalescent plasma (Joyner et al., MedRXiv preprint 2020).
-A recent report on COVID-19 in a small number of patients with immunodeficiencies has raised some issues.
-Patients with agammaglobulinemia had very mild disease while patients with common variable immunodeficiency (CVID) had severe disease.
-These studies raise the possibility that a humoral immune response may not be protective against severe disease and that atypical B cells (which are a known source of IL-6 in many diseases including granulomatous interstitial lung disease linked to CVID, that respond to B cell depletion) may contribute to severe COVID-19 disease (Quinti, et al. J Allergy Clin Immun, 2020).
-The numbers are small but these data are provocative.
-A recent study on patients with Waldenstrom’s macroglobulinemia suggests that a Btk inhibitor (Ibrutinib) may be protective, though Ibrutinib inhibits not only B cell activation but also attenuates immune receptor signaling in myeloid cells (Treon et al., Blood 2020).
+The presence of an antibody and T cell response that protects from reinfection has been established in animal models (Chandrashekar et al., Science, 2020).
+Data from a COVID-19 outbreak on a fishing boat found that the presence of neutralizing antibodies from a prior infection was protective against reinfection (Addetia et al., J Clin Micro, 2020).

 How might the initial mild presentation and later severe disease seen in COVID-19 be explained by the immune response to the virus?